w3c/secure-payment-confirmation/explainer.md

 const request = new PaymentRequest([{
   supportedMethods: "secure-payment-confirmation",
   data: {
-    // List of credential IDs obtained from the ???. credentialIds,
+    // List of credential IDs obtained from the Account Provider. credentialIds,

-    // The challenge is also obtained from the ???.
+    // The challenge is also obtained from the Account Provider.
     challenge: new Uint8Array(
         randomStringFromServer, c => c.charCodeAt(0)),